Second-order logic: Examples

 We can then assert properties of this set.
 For instance, the following says that the set of all cubes and tetrahedrons does not contain any dodecahedrons:

 Second-order quantification is especially useful because it gives the ability to express reachability properties.
-For example, if Parent(x, y) denotes that x is a parent of y, then first-order logic can't express the property that x is an ancestor of y.
+For example, if Parent(x, y) denotes that x is a parent of y, then first-order logic cannot express the property that x is an ancestor of y.
 In second-order logic we can express this by saying that every set of people containing y and closed under the Parent relation contains x:

 It is notable that while we have variables for predicates in second-order-logic, we don't have variables for properties of predicates.
-We can't say, for example, that there is a property Shape(P) that is true for the predicates P Cube, Tet, and Dodec.
+We cannot say, for example, that there is a property Shape(P) that is true for the predicates P Cube, Tet, and Dodec.
 This would require third-order logic.

 Syntax and fragments

 The syntax of second-order logic tells which expressions are well formed formulas.
 In addition to the syntax of first-order logic, second-order logic includes many new sorts (sometimes called types) of variables.
 These are: